With Khemarato Bhikkhu

-The library contains all the best content I’ve found organized by topic.
-These topical bibliographies are then compiled into course syllabi which can be studied online or used in your study group or class.
-There are already students and teachers around the world using the free material here in a variety of ways and I couldn’t be prouder!
+These topical bibliographies are then organized into course syllabi which can be studied online or used in your study group or class.
+There are already students and teachers around the world using the material here in a variety of ways and I couldn’t be prouder!

-After reading stuff I find online, I contemplate what I learned from it and who I’d recommend it to.
-Only after answering these questions affirmatively do I then squirrel away the e.g. PDF into an appropriate folder on Google Drive.
+After reading/listening to something good online (or elsewhere), I consider what I learned from the piece and who I’d recommend it to.
+After answering those questions affirmatively, I squirrel away the e.g. PDF into an appropriate subfolder on Google Drive corresponding to the topic at hand.